An uncertainty relation in the case of four observables: The tightness of the uncertainty constant and the comparison with other uncertainty relations

 It should also be pointed out that the constant $\frac{1}{\sqrt{3}}$ is tight in the case of four observables.
 Note that if we take $H_4=I$, then Eq. (\ref{4observables}) reduces to Eq. (\ref{var2}), i.e. the summation form of three observables.
-In Ref. \cite{liang2024signifying}, $\frac{1}{\sqrt{3}}$ is proved to be tight.
+However, in Ref. \cite{liang2024signifying}, $\frac{1}{\sqrt{3}}$ is proved to be tight.
 Thus it can also be achieved in the case of four observables.
-On the other hand, one may wonder whether the there are nontrivial examples for which all the $H_j$ are noncommutative such that the identity in Eq. (\ref{4observables}).
-Indeed, this is the case.